nixworks/public/news/2004/03/18/index.md

 ##### Love Canal
 ### [ Cleanup work at Love Canal has been completed, federal officials said.
 The EPA says it should be taken off the Superfund list.
 Environmental activist Lois Gibbs said the Bush administration was seeking to deflect criticism from a March 11 Senate vote against reauthorizing an expired user fee on corporations to fund environmental cleanup. ](/news/2004/03/18/cleanup-work-at-love-canal-has-been-completed-federal-officials-said-the-epa-says-it-should-be-taken-off-the-superfund-list-environmenta.md)
-_Context: Superfund, Love Canal, Environmental Protection Agency, Lois Gibbs_
+_Context: Love Canal, Lois Gibbs, Environmental Protection Agency, Superfund_

 ##### Supreme Court of the United States
 ### [ US Supreme Court Associate Justice Antonin Scalia refuses to recuse himself from a case&nbsp;- involving his friend Dick Cheney&nbsp;- considering whether the White House must release information about private meetings of Cheney's energy task force stating that duck hunting and fishing trip "was not an intimate setting" and that the energy case was never discussed. ](/news/2004/03/18/us-supreme-court-associate-justice-antonin-scalia-refuses-to-recuse-himself-from-a-case-nbsp-a-involving-his-friend-dick-cheney-nbsp-a.md)
-_Context: energy task force, Supreme Court of the United States, Dick Cheney, White House, Antonin Scalia_
+_Context: White House, Antonin Scalia, Dick Cheney, energy task force, Supreme Court of the United States_

 ##### United States House of Representatives
 ### [ The United States House of Representatives votes unanimously to double the reward for Osama bin Laden's capture to US$50 million. ](/news/2004/03/18/the-united-states-house-of-representatives-votes-unanimously-to-double-the-reward-for-osama-bin-laden-s-capture-to-us-50-million.md)